PXLSystemsAdvancedII/sysadv2-labs/docs/README.md

 ![logo](image.png)

 ## Course Description <!-- {docsify-ignore} -->
-This repository contains labs and exercises for the Systems Advanced: Linux course.
+This repository contains labs and exercises for the Systems Advanced II course.

 ---